 Kentucky Birth Records Search

 Kentucky’s Cabinet for Health and Family Services, Office of Vital Statistics is the agency in charge of keeping and issuing birth certificates.
-They have been collecting and maintaining Kentucky birth records since 1911.
+They have been collecting and maintaining Kentucky Public birth records since 1911.

-When you fill out an application for a Kentucky birth record search you will need to provide the following information: full name of the person on record, full birth date, the county of birth, mother’s full name along with her maiden name, father’s full name, name and address of the person requesting a copy, phone number and email address, the number of copies you are requesting, your relationship to the person on record.
+When you fill out an application for a Kentucky birth records search you will need to provide the following information: full name of the person on record, full birth date, the county of birth, mother’s full name along with her maiden name, father’s full name, name and address of the person requesting a copy, phone number and email address, the number of copies you are requesting, your relationship to the person on record.

 Table of Contents

 If you are requesting a certificate for a person who was adopted, you must supply adoption information as well.

 You will also have to verify your identity using one of the following: driver’s license, state ID card, work photo ID, school photo ID, passport, military ID or a government-issued ID.